Delicious homemade foods

 When I can’t obtain fruit or vegetables from friends or family I try to source them from local greengrocers or growers.
 During late summer and early autumn I can be found parked in the hedgerows across the local area picking fruit in all varieties, from Hawthorn Berries (which make a stunning fruity ketchup) to Elderberries and Sloes.
 Using the best of what the English Countryside has to offer.

-In recent years I have obtained my cooking apples from the Riverdale Organic Farm based at Wisbech.
-Edwin is the Fruit & Veg grower at Burwell Farmers Market.
+In recent years I have obtained my cooking apples, pears & plums from Heath Fruit Farm in Bluntisham.
+Rob has a wide array of fruit grown in the Cambridge Countryside.
 I am always happy to help people out if they have a glut of fruit and will even come and pick it myself.

 I source my Raspberries from a Farm in Hertfordshire, when they have been out of stock I have bought them through a Farm in Essex, although closer, it strangely isn't easier!